monarch-initiative/negativeExampleSelection/README.rst

     pip install powerlaw # required for the SliNetwork notebook only pip install plotnine # required for some graphics pip install jupyter
-    python -m ipykernel install --user --name=venv
+    python -m ipykernel install --user --name="venv"

 Following this, start jupyter or jupyter-notebook and run any of the notebooks in this directory.

 Biological networks